 (2) If the Council receives a request made under subsection (1), it must advise the Board, within the time the Board allows, whether it considers the decision appealed against should be altered or confirmed.

-[Section 58I inserted by No. 44 of 2008 s.
+[Section 58I inserted: No. 44 of 2008 s.
 38.]

 58J.
 Determination of appeal